 Shares

 Name of Total Shares Owned Ownership Percentage

 major shareholders

 MPI Investment Corporation 8,334,626 8.84%

-The first full discretionary 4,711,700 5.00%

-authority of 2022 for the

-Labor Pension Fund (the

-New Fund) was awarded to

-Nomura Asset Management's

-account.

 Note1: The table is based on the information provided by the Taiwan Depository & Clearing Corporation for stockholders holding greater than 5% of MPI Corporation stocks completed the process of registration and book-entry delivery in dematerialized from on the last business date of current quarter.
-There may be a discrepancy in the number of shares recorded on the Company's consolidated financial statements and its dematerialized securities arising from the difference in basis of preparation.
+There may be a discrepancy in the number of shares recorded on the Company's financial statements and its dematerialized securities arising from the difference in basis of preparation.